Kunal2703/avataar/README.md

 # Avataar Assessment React Application

+## Overview
+The Avataar Assessment React application is a dynamic and user-friendly project featuring a dynamic menu, circular carousel, smooth transitions, and infinite content loop.

 ## React Application Setup

 To get started with the Avataar Assessment React application, follow the steps below: